JackFurby/Bootscout-theme/README.md

-# Bootscout – Wordpress theme for UK scout websites
+# Bootscout – WordPress theme for UK scout websites

 *Version 1.4.2*

 ------------------

-**Bootscout is a simple wordpress theme styled for scout websites in the UK using Bootstrap.**
+**Bootscout is a simple wordPress theme styled for scout websites in the UK using Bootstrap.**

 ## Features